A Day in the Life of a School-Based Occupational Therapist

 I won’t know his actual score until I reference the manual later, but I can tell from experience he’s scoring in the average range for his age.
 He’s a fun kid and jokes around with me a lot during the test, and I know I will miss working with him.

 We return to class, and I check in one more time with his teacher.
-This student had been mainly struggling with handwriting, but I check for any other fine motor concerns – opening containers at lunch, zipping up a jacket, etc – as well as other deficits that may limit his participation as a student like attention or ability to follow directions.
+This student had been mainly struggling with handwriting, but I check for any other fine motor concerns – opening containers at lunch, zipping up a jacket, and so on – as well as other deficits that may limit his participation as a student like attention or ability to follow directions.
 I’m happy to hear he’s doing well all around and doing a great job on his football team too.

 I unfortunately had to cancel another student’s session in this class to have time for testing, so I check in about him too and review his writing from that afternoon.
 He definitely still needs some help, so I give the teacher some quick strategies and schedule a make-up session for next week.